 Your community can access information about Gloucestershire’s casualty statistics and facts, detailed information about safety schemes that are being introduced and why, as well as the monitoring of accidents.
 Further down the page are links to all of the statistics.

-Gloucestershire County Council (one element of the Road Safety Partnership) is recognised by the Department for Transport as the local processing authority for road accident statistics.
+Gloucestershire County Council (one element of the Road Safety Team) is recognised by the Department for Transport as the local processing authority for road accident statistics.

 This is a role performed on behalf of Gloucestershire Constabulary and it involves collecting from their officers, selected details of every injury accident they attend.